quixio/quix-docs/docs/get-started/why-stream-processing.md

 The stream processing pipeline can be implemented in Quix using Python and the [Quix Streams client library](https://quix.io/docs/quix-streams/introduction.html):

-* **Data Ingestion**: Website events and user data are ingested into a real-time stream processing platform such as Quix.
+* **Data ingestion**: Website events and user data are ingested into a real-time stream processing platform such as Quix.
 Read the [data integration](../develop/integrate-data/overview.md) documentation.

 * **Real-time analytics**: Stream processing algorithms analyze incoming data streams to monitor website performance metrics such as page load times, bounce rates, and conversion rates in real-time.